scikit-hep/awkward/dependent-project/README.md

 $ g++ minimal.cpp `python -m awkward1.config --cflags --libs` -o minimal
 ```

-If you want Awkward Array to be statically linked into the executable, use `--static-libs`.
+If you want Awkward Array to be statically linked into the executable, use `--static-libs` instead of `--libs`.
 Otherwise, you will either need to copy the shared libraries into a directory on your system's library search path or point your system's library search path to the Awkward package.
 A quick and dirty way to do the latter on Linux is

 ```bash
 $ export LD_LIBRARY_PATH=`python -m awkward1.config --libdir`:$LD_LIBRARY_PATH